jduck/csw-slides-2024/slides.md

   - Fuzz much??

 <aside class="notes">
-Is releasing a poor quality product really in your company's best interest?
+Is releasing a poor quality product really in your company's best interest?<br />
+Surely there's more to complain about here, but I digress.
 </aside>

 ---